Rapptz/discord.py/docs/api.rst

     .. attribute:: afk_channel

-        Union[:class:`VoiceChannel`, :class:`abc.Snowflake`] – The guild's AFK channel.
+        Union[:class:`VoiceChannel`, :class:`Object`] – The guild's AFK channel.

-        If this could not be found, then it falls back to a :class:`abc.Snowflake` with the ID being set.
+        If this could not be found, then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.afk_channel`.

     .. attribute:: system_channel

-        Union[:class:`TextChannel`, :class:`abc.Snowflake`] – The guild's system channel.
+        Union[:class:`TextChannel`, :class:`Object`] – The guild's system channel.

-        If this could not be found, then it falls back to a :class:`abc.Snowflake` with the ID being set.
+        If this could not be found, then it falls back to a :class:`Object` with the ID being set.

         See :attr:`Guild.system_channel`.